Pulau Redang Marine Park, Malaysia

 The previous night, I had seen some blue ringed angelfish, moorish idols and a titan triggerfish frolicking around there, (but the light wasn’t conducive to photography)

-From Area 2L, the swim back to Redang island involves crossing the main tour-boat lane.
-There is quite heavy boat traffic here – it’s probably a bad idea to swim this bit.
+From Area 2L, the swim back to Redang island involves crossing the main boat lane.
+There is quite heavy traffic here – it’s probably a bad idea to swim this bit.
 Use a kayak instead.
+There was a mooring buoy at 2L, so you can tie up your kayak there. when snorkelling from kayaks, check the currents as soon as possible, so you don’t get swept away from it while underwater.

 On the other side of the boat lane is the tip of Tanjung Tangah – a popular snorkelling spot with easy-access from the main beach.
 More details in section 3, below.